Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

 For example, if you have been doing freelance work on your resume that doesn't fit in with your day job, you may want to include it on your LinkedIn.

-There's also a difference in perspective while writing a resume versus a LinkedIn profile.
+There's a difference in perspective while writing a resume versus a LinkedIn profile.
 Your resume should avoid pronouns (I, we, she, our, them) but your LinkedIn should be written in the first person with a conversational tone.
-This is most important in your LinkedIn Summary section and Experience section.

 How to add new work experience on LinkedIn

-To add a new job to your LinkedIn profile, click on the "+" symbol at the top of the Experience section.
+To add a new job to your LinkedIn profile, click on the "+" symbol at the top of your LinkedIn experience section.

 Fill in your job title, company, location, and dates of employment.
 LinkedIn recently added an "employment type" menu, so you can specify if you were a full-time employee or not.